cjihrig/toolbag-plugin-nsp-check/README.md

 [![belly-button-style](https://cdn.rawgit.com/continuationlabs/belly-button/master/badge.svg)](https://github.com/continuationlabs/belly-button)

 [Toolbag](https://github.com/continuationlabs/toolbag) plugin that checks your dependencies against the Node Security Project's known vulnerabilities database.
+Checks against the NSP API can be made at startup time, or at any point during runtime via the toolbag command `nsp-check`.

 ## Supported Parameters

+- `checkOnRegister` (boolean) - If `true`, the NSP API is checked on plugin registration.
+Otherwise, the `nsp-check` command must be explicitly invoked.
+Defaults to `true`.
+- `packagePath` (string) - The `package.json` file to check.
+Defaults to `package.json` in `process.cwd()`.
+This value is passed directly to the `nsp` module.
+- `shrinkwrapPath` (string) - The `npm-shrinkwrap.json` file to check.
+Defaults to `npm-shrinkwrap.json` in `process.cwd()`.
+This value is passed directly to the `nsp` module.
+- `formatter` (string or function) - If this is a string, it can be any formatter supported by `nsp` (`'json'`, `'summary'`, etc.).
+If this is a function, it will be used to format NSP API output.
+Defaults to the `nsp` default format.

 ### Example Configuration